 As a Career Coach, I am always asked, “Are cover letters required?”
 The question when preparing your job materials (resume, LinkedIn, interview prep) seems to be one at large.
 Then comes further questions, “Where do I begin when writing a cover letter?
 Is a cover letter relevant or important today?”
 Since these are questions I’m frequently asked, today, I’ll be sharing with you, my ultimate guide to writing cover letters.

-I find it helpful to reframe this part of the job application process.
+Reframe this part of the job process

 The investment I see in myself and the awesome skills I have developed, projects I have worked on, etc is not going to be shared otherwise.
 I need to share it with someone!